Rammellzee: Career

+Side B of ALPHABETA SIGMA will be shown at the CAPC musée d'art contemporain de Bordeaux in Bordeaux.
+This second half of the exhibit "intends to establish a constellation of influences and friendships around the practice of RAMMELLZEE (considered as featurings), whose work will be presented through a more condensed selection of works, to better highlight its particularity and situate it in the history of historical and contemporary artistic production".

+The Rammellzee estate is represented by the Jeffrey Deitch Gallery.

 Gothic Futurism

 Rammellzee's graffiti and art work are based on his theory of Gothic Futurism, which describes the battle between letters and their symbolic warfare against any standardizations enforced by the rules of the alphabet.

 His treatise, Ionic treatise Gothic Futurism assassin knowledges of the remanipulated square point's one to 720° to 1440°, details an anarchic plan by which to revise the role and deployment of language in society.
 Rammellzee performed in self-designed masks and costumes of different characters which represented the "mathematical equation" that is Rammellzee.

 On the basis of his Gothic Futurism approach, he described his artistic work as the logical extension into a new phase which he calls Ikonoklast Panzerism.
 This artistic work has been shown in art galleries throughout the US and Europe.
 His Letter Racers, and other Noise includes artistic works by individuals mostly identified with their musical contributions.

 Afrofuturism

 Rammellzee's work is considered to contribute to the canon of Afrofuturism, primarily through his repeated use of language as a technology.
 One of the central themes of Afrofuturist content is the use of language as a technology to transcend the Digital Divide.
 Conversely, Rammellzee had stated that "there is no such thing as Afro Futurism" and considered his work to be more part of a larger European monastic tradition than any part of an Afrofuturist tradition.

 The theory of Gothic Futurism attempts to deconstruct the English language as it is currently conceived.
 The battle between letters seen in the Ionic treatise deploys language as a technology to fight the oppressive nature of the alphabet.
 The introduction of a new mythology in the treatise suggests that Rammellzee's language can serve as a force of liberation, thereby lessening the Digital Divide.

 In addition, Rammellzee's Letter Racers are intended to pit each individual letter in galactic battles against each other, symbolically challenging the accepted standards and functionality of the 26-letter alphabet.

 Rammellzee's description of the Letter Racers is as follows: